SBS in DC

 The SBS Career and Professional Development team are always networking and adding new internship sites.

 Program Dates and Deadlines

-SBS in DC will take place from May 25th - August 3rd, 2019.
+SBS in DC will take place from May 23rd - August 1st, 2020.

-Deadline to apply: Applications are closed
+Deadline to apply: October 18th, 2019

-Any SBS majors who are current Sophomores and Juniors, as well as seniors who will graduate in December 2019, are welcome to apply.
+Any SBS majors who are current Sophomores and Juniors, as well as seniors who will graduate in December 2020, are welcome to apply.
 SBS in DC is a selective program, with a limited number of internships available.
 We are looking for applicants who are serious about representing SBS in DC with our alumni hosts.

 *Additional funding to cover travel to DC, food, metro card, and other expenses may be available, dependent on financial need.

-To apply for this unique opportunity, it is strongly recommended that you attend an info session or go to drop in hours to learn more about the program.
+To apply for this unique opportunity, it is strongly recommended that you attend an info session or go to drop-in hours to learn more about the program.